JSorngard/lambert_w/README.md

 either a square root (and possibly a division) or a logarithm.
 Then it performs a series of additions and multiplications by constants from a look-up table, and finishes the calculation with a division.

+This implementation is simple enough that if the input argument is known at compile time the optimizer can sometimes evaluate the entire function at compile time as well.

 This crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits